jmhodges/gmail_floating_button_bar/README.md

 "reverse engineers", I definitely mean "cargo cults".

-The first trick is that when the user scrolls down past where the button bar was original rendered,
-Gmail will insert a div of the *same height* as the button bar before the button bar but within its container.
+The first trick is that when the user scrolls down past where the button bar was original rendered, Gmail will insert a div before the button bar that has the *same height* as the button bar.

 At that same time, it also sets the `style` attribute to "position:fixed!important; top:0px;" on the button bar div in order to make it